A BluesWax Reprint

 of Falls Church, Virginia, a few months later with his new band,

-picked up a strong following in the clubs.
-That’s when I met
+quickly picked up a strong following in the clubs.
+That’s

 In the mid-1970s, when I was on the road with Muddy Waters, I’d